Eloagbawe/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

         You must use the cities relationship for all State objects Results must be sorted in ascending order by states.id and cities.id Your code should not be executed when imported

+17. Write a script that lists all City objects from the database hbtn_0e_101_usa

+        Your script should take 3 arguments: mysql username, mysql password and database name You must use the module SQLAlchemy
+        Your script should connect to a MySQL server running on localhost at port 3306 You must use only one query to the database You must use the state relationship to access to the State object linked to the City object Results must be sorted in ascending order by cities.id Your code should not be executed when imported